 New technology like mobile messaging apps, Cloud-computing, Wi-Fi and video calling has meant a fundamental shift in the ways that facilities managers manage service delivery – carrying out tasks, irrespective of where you are.

-Technology has undoubtedly increased our ability to plan, maintain and manage buildings, but the challenges that FM professionals face has evolved too – it isn’t just repairs and upkeep, it’s now sustainability, security, managing customer relationships and IT too.
+Technology has undoubtedly increased our ability to plan, maintain and manage buildings, but the challenges that Facilities Management professionals face has evolved too – it isn’t just repairs and upkeep, it’s now sustainability, security, managing customer relationships and IT too.

-What hasn’t changed, is that FM is still an extremely satisfying career choice for anybody that’s interested in problem-solving and tackling new challenges every day.
+What hasn’t changed, is that Facilities Management is still an extremely satisfying career choice for anybody that’s interested in problem-solving and tackling new challenges every day.
 Perfect for anybody that enjoys wearing lots of different hats.
-Learn more about Timegate & Servicetrac or find out more about Innovise Software.
+Learn more about Timegate & Servicetrac or find out more about Innovise.